starryeyez024/patternfly-atomic/CODE-GUIDELINES.md

 <!-- ============================================================ -->

 ## Gradients
 PatternFly has one slight gradient to define panel headers, table headers, secondary btns and other elements.
-Always use the PatternFly gradient mixing to define it.
+Always use the PatternFly gradient mixin to define it.

 ```sass
 thead th {